YingLiu4203/old-dev-blog/_posts/2016-11-01-vuejs-first-touch.md

 To support custom events, every Vue instance implements an event interface that has two methods:
 * Listen to an event using `$on(eventName)`
 * Trigger an event using `$emit(eventName)`
-A parent component can listen to its child component using `v-on` directly in the template where the child component is used. use `.native` modifier to listen on only native event.
+A parent component can listen to its child component using `v-on` directly in the template where the child component is used.
+Use `.native` modifier to listen on only native event.

 The `<input v-model="something">` is a syntactic sugar for `<input v-bind:value="something" v-on:input="something = $event.target.value">` in general and `<input v-bind:value="something" v-on:input="something = arguments[0]">` in a component.
 So for a component to use `v-model`, it must
 * accept a `value` prop